ylhyra/ylhyra_content/not_data/content/Frontpage.md

 <div>
 <!-- <h3>Pricing</h3> -->

-Ylhýra is free to use, but [[signup|creating an account]] allows you to save your vocabulary progress across devices.
+Ylhýra is free to use, but [[signup|creating an account]] allows you to save your vocabulary progress.
 An account is available on a pay-what-you-want basis.<!--; the recommended price is 20 U.S. dollars but if you wish to pay nothing, you can.-->
 </div>
 </section>
 <!--